johanrg/twatter/README.md

   javax.sql.DataSource --property user=root:password={password}>:DatabaseName=forum:ServerName=localhost:port=3306 forum-pool
 ```

-Replace {password} with your root mysql password where it says {password} above.
+Replace {password} including the braces, with your root mysql password where it says {password} above.

 This will create a connection pool called forum-pool